RandomHacks-Git/Best-Improvement-STM32/README.md

+# Code will be uploaded as soon as possible!

 ## Best Improvement Source Code

 In this repo you find the source code for my *Best Improvement* board, a better board with better firmware to control the Best BST-863 hot air station.